terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 [2]: https://en.wikipedia.org/wiki/Pareto_front

 ## Objective Function and Local Optimization Function Format
-A TQ42 optimization algorithm must be provided with one or more real-valued functions to be optimized.
-The objective and local optimization function must be provided in the format of:
+TetraOpt requires the following way of communication for its objective and local optimization function.
-1. A communication channel
+1. A communication channel (TQ42 specific technical implementation / service)
 2. An https endpoint

 An example of TetraOpt parameters using the `communication channel`.
-Notice the `objective_function_channel_id` and `local_optimizer_channel_id parameter`:
+Notice the `objective_function_channel_id` and `local_optimizer_channel_id` parameter:

 ```
 objective_func_channel = await Channel.create(client=client)